You’re getting ready for your next sales presentation and suddenly, you ask yourself if there’s anything you haven’t thought of.

-You’re losing them because as you are speaking, they’re thinking of something else—lower costs, better performance, a faster solution.
+You’re losing them because as you’re speaking, they’re thinking of something else—lower costs, better performance, a faster solution.

-Know what their alternatives are and discuss them.
+This is why you need to be familiar with their alternatives (your competitors) and discuss them.
 By discussing these options, you provide insight, strengths, and weaknesses.
 Most of all, you are now in a position to understand their concerns which will inform future pitches and perhaps even help you improve your product.

 Don’t hesitate to ask if there are any alternatives you’re not aware of.